ForestAdmin/agent-nodejs/docs/agent-customization/fields/write.md

 });
 ```

-Of course you can chain the relationships.
-For example, if a portfolio has a `one to one` relationship
+Of course, you can chain the relationships.
+For example, if a portfolio has a `one-to-one` relationship
 with the `formats` collection, you can update it by writing the right path.

 ```javascript